Pinched nerve at the C7 level

 Generally, these conditions are asymptomatic.
 Only when these spinal abnormalities produce nerve impingement will symptoms such as radiating pain, localized pain, tingling, numbness or muscle weakness occur.
 In addition to a burning sensation along the scapula and the back of the arm, a pinched nerve at the C7 level might produce weakness or numbness in the middle finger, reduce the triceps reflex and make it difficult to straighten the elbow, flex the wrist or extend the fingers.

 Treating a pinched nerve

-The symptoms of C7 nerve compression normally can be managed using conservative treatments, such as pain medication, physical therapy, behavior modification and more.
+The symptoms of C7 nerve compression normally can be managed using conservative treatments, such as pain medication, physical therapy and behavior modification.
 However, if debilitating pain and other symptoms persist after weeks or months of conservative treatment, surgery may become an option.
-If so, contact Laser Spine Institute to learn whether a minimally invasive, outpatient procedure performed using advanced technology can help you find meaningful relief from neck and back pain.
+If so, contact Laser Spine Institute to learn whether an outpatient procedure using advanced technology can help you find meaningful relief from neck and back pain.

 As the leader in minimally invasive spine surgery, we have helped more than 75,000 patients find relief from chronic neck or back pain.
 Our dedicated team is pleased to offer a no-cost MRI review* to determine if you are a potential candidate for minimally invasive spine surgery.